laserpilot/Installation_Up_4evr/README.md

 All that is left is to write this output to a text file, which you can do with a line like this:

-    ps aux | grep 'TweetDeck' >> /Users/laser/Dropbox/InstallationLogs/BigImportantInstall/Number6ProcessLog.txt
+    ps aux | grep "TextEdit" >> /Users/Forever4Evr/Dropbox/InstallationLogs/BigImportantInstall/Number6ProcessLog.txt

-This line basically says - tell me the open processes (px aux) - only give me the lines that have "Tweetdeck" in them (grep Tweetdeck) - and then append them to a text file located at this location ( >> path_to_text_file)
+This line basically says - tell me the open processes (px aux), and then only give me the lines that have "TextEdit" in them (grep TextEdit) - and then append them to a text file located at this location ( >> path_to_text_file).
+I also suggest adding in another line like `date >> path/to/your/log/file` just to confirm when the error happened.

-Now we just need to make this an executable shell script and set it up as a launch daemon or cron job – see above at Step 3 to learn how to run the shell script at a regular interval using Lingon and launchd.
+Now we just need to make this an executable shell script and set it up as a launch daemon or cron job depending on your preference – see above at Step 3 to learn how to run the shell script at a regular interval using Lingon and launchd.

 If the app isn’t running, it will only return the “grep YourAppName” process which is a good thing to log because if your app isn’t open you won’t know how long it’s been out (nothing will be logged), but having the grep process logged will at least tell you it was checking for it.
 Grep will also more accurately tell you what time it checked – the other app will only give you a start time and up time.

+#### Logging other data

-Let’s also take this one step further and say, hypothetically, that the Triplehead2Go display adapter you have is fairly wonky and you don’t always get the displays or projectors to connect after reboot – or maybe a projector is shutting itself off and disrupting things.
-Well we can log the currently available resolutions too!
+Let’s also take this one step further and say that a display or projector is having trouble staying on consistently and it's messing up your app's ability to go full screen.
+Well, we can log the currently available resolutions too!
 Try entering the line below in your own terminal:

     system_profiler SPDisplaysDataType

 This will return a list of connected displays and some metadata about them including resolution and names.

-Let’s say you want to make sure you’re running a resolution of 3840×720 at all times…or you want a log of resolution changes.
+Let’s say you want to make sure you’re running a resolution of 3840×720 at all times, or you want a log of resolution changes.
 You would do something like:

     system_profiler SPDisplaysDataType | grep Resolution